 Skip to contents

-You can understand a "motif experiment" in this way: For glycoproteomics data, instead of containing the quantification of each glycan on each glycosite, it now contains the quantification of each motif on each glycosite in each sample.
-For glycomics data, it contains the motif quantification in each sample.
+The function takes a glyexp::experiment() and returns a new glyexp::experiment() with motif quantifications.
+Instead of containing the quantification of each glycan on each glycosite in each sample, the new experiment contains the quantification of each motif on each glycosite in each sample (for glycoproteomics data) or the motif quantification in each sample (for glycomics data).

 Due to the unified data structure of glyexp::experiment(), the returned motif experiment can be passed to downstream glycoverse functions like glystats::gly_ttest() for further statistical analysis.
 Also, you can use as_tibble() to convert it to a "tidy" tibble for custom analysis.